 The Roleplay of Setting Boundaries

 This request and telegraphing of what you want to share creates an expectation that the floor is now yours.
 You can remind them how much they mean to you as a friend, and also mention how humbled you are that they’ve chosen you as their confidante to help them with their problem.
-The fact that they trust you really means a lot.
-(You can phrase this part however makes the most sense for your friendship).
-But lately, you’ve found it hard to remain as present – and you’ve got other responsibilities that are demanding of your energy.
+The fact that they trust you really means a lot (you can phrase this part however makes the most sense for your friendship).
+However lately, you’ve found it hard to remain as present as you have other responsibilities that are demanding of your energy.
 So you can’t continue to offer yourself in the way that you have been for so long.
 Phrasing it in this way makes them seem like less of a burden, and it being more circumstantial that you can’t offer yourself in the same anymore.